AdrianaStoi/german-flip/README.md

 ### Layout game board

 * To arrange the game board into four columns, I used “display: grid” property.
-To ensure correct alignment of columns and rows, I used Google DevTool to experiment with appropriate values for the grid-template-columns and grid-template-columns properties.
+To ensure correct alignment of columns and rows, I used Google DevTool to experiment with appropriate values for the grid-template-columns and grid-template-rows properties.

 ![Layout game board not aligned](https://github.com/AdrianaStoi/german-flip/blob/main/documentation/imagestesting/unfixed_layout_board_game.png)